olublessed/quickstart-linux-bastion-docs/linux-bastion-hosts-on-the-aws-cloud.md

 ### Overview

+Bastion hosts to instances located in private and public subnets.
+This Quick Start deploys Linux bastion host(s) into public subnets to provide readily available administrative access to the environment.

 This Quick Start provides a Linux bastion functionality for AWS Cloud infrastructures.
 It deploys a virtual private cloud (VPC) using the [Amazon VPC Quick Start reference deployment](http://docs.aws.amazon.com/quickstart/latest/vpc/), sets up private and public subnets, and deploys Linux bastion instances into that VPC.
-You can also choose to deploy Linux bastion hosts into your existing AWS infrastructure.
+You can also choose to deploy Linux bastion hosts into your existing VPC infrastructure.

-The bastion hosts provide secure access to Linux instances located in the private and public subnets.
-The Quick Start architecture deploys Linux bastion host instances into every public subnet to provide readily available administrative access to the environment.
-The Quick Start sets up a Multi-AZ environment consisting of two Availability Zones.
-If highly available bastion access is not necessary, you can stop the instance in the second Availability Zone and start it up when needed.

 You can use this Quick Start as a building block for your own Linux-based deployments.
 You can add other infrastructure components and software layers to complete your Linux